DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   This qualitative research was aimed at gathering detailed insights and authentic feedback to ensure that our solution addresses a real and pressing need among our final users.
   Before actively starting the interview process, we rigorously prepared by studying techniques to maximize the information extracted from our interviewees and wrote a small interview guide with a structured list of *core* questions.

-  Additionally, we considered recruiting participants that best represented our user personas to ensure meaningful insights.
+  Additionally, we considered recruiting participants that best represented our target to ensure meaningful insights.
 This preparation helped us to exactly understand what to ask and how to create a comfortable environment conducive to honest and comprehensive responses, ultimately enhancing the quality and usefulness of the interviews.

+  To consider the hypothesis validated, about 75% of interviews should be positive.

   === Questions